 All reports of missing persons will be referred to the Criminal Investigations Bureau for follow-up investigation when all attempts to locate the individual, as previously outlined, have failed or other compelling circumstances exist.
-Additional information concerning follow-up investigations of missing persons is outlined in Greenville Police Department Policy and Procedures Manual, Chapter 42, and Section 42.1.3 Criminal Investigations.
+Additional information concerning follow-up investigations of missing persons is outlined in Greenville Police Department Policy and procedures, Chapter 42.